Sycamore Hall, Room 206

 Elective hours as needed at either the lower level or advanced level to meet the minimum of 120 semester hours for graduation, including 42 advanced hours.
 Electives should be chosen in consultation with an advisor.

-Students can gain additional experience through internships at newspapers, magazines, book publishing companies, television and radio stations, web companies, advertising and public relations agencies, and large and small businesses throughout the Dallas–Fort Worth region and the nation.
+Students can gain additional experience through internships at web outlets, television and radio stations, newspapers, magazines, book publishing companies, advertising agencies, public relations agencies, and large and small businesses throughout the Dallas–Fort Worth region and the nation.

 Because a journalism education provides students with strong writing, research and critical thinking skills, journalism graduates also find work at a variety of jobs outside the media industry or use the degree to enter graduate or law studies.